US Club Soccer: Organization

 US Club Soccer gained recognized as a national organization by the United States Soccer Federation in 2001.
 The initial intent of the organization was to be a lobbying organization to effect change in United States Youth Soccer Association, but it had to change to a player-based organization to gain momentum.
 The organization's philosophy is that clubs are the primary vehicle for player development, and should be the primary decision makers for both structure and organization.
-Based on this philosophy, the organizations Board of Directors is made up of members who currently hold national coaching licenses.
-By bringing all age groups of soccer together under one organization, US Club Soccer hopes to foster a member for life culture within their clubs.
+Based on this philosophy, the organization's board of directors is made up of members who currently hold national coaching licenses.
+By bringing all age groups of soccer together under one organization, US Club Soccer hopes to foster a member-for-life culture within their clubs.

-US Club Soccer is run by a Board of Directors that is made up of the Chairperson, 2 representatives from each of the four regions, At-Large Director, and the CEO.
+US Club Soccer is run by a board of directors that is made up of the chairperson, 2 representatives from each of the four regions, at-large director, and the CEO.